This Paleo Edible Chocolate Chip Cookie Dough is grain-free and gluten free and will totally satisfy your sweet tooth!

 This Paleo Edible Chocolate Chip Cookie Dough tastes JUST like the real thing.
 I mean exactly like the real thing.

 Paleo treats aren’t that cheap to buy or to make and usually I just want a bit of it and not a whole pan of brownies or batch of truffles.
 When I started developing this recipe I figured I’d throw some ingredients together and see how it turned out and if it was terrible I didn’t waste much since I was only making one serving.
 Well lo and behold it was epicly delicious.
-I remember running to Alex and telling him to try it and he freaked out just as much as I did.

 One taste of the cookie dough and I was floored.
 Like absolutely in shock that this 2 second concoction tasted exactly like real cookie dough.
 If you had given me this before I had any clue what Paleo was I wouldn’t have known any difference in it versus the toll house cookie recipe that sits on the back of a Crisco can.